cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/The Beekeeper/The Beekeeper.md

 > [!quote] Sometimes I use fire to smoke out the hornets

 - No way.
 Our boy Pita Bread from Hunger Games is a call center mastermind.
 - 30 minutes in and they already found his bees.
-I swear this is about to turn into Keanu Reeves John Wick if they miss with his bees.
+I swear this is about to turn into Keanu Reeves John Wick if they mess with his bees.

 ![](_attachments/The%20Beekeeper/IMG-20240425002226786.gif)